 Viable also includes sustainable (eco footprint) and economic considerations.

 At the Intersection - Your USP

 Building your company, product, service or system around this "USP" drives innovation.
 This model is also dynamic as your business evolves.

 Design thinking guides our process.
-Our process is simple and consists of 4 steps: Discover ---> Decide---> Iterate---> Launch.
+Our process is simple and iterative.

-In addition to old-fashioned pen and paper, our favorite sketchpads and whiteboards, we also use specific tools to help guide the process.
-This includes method cards, iterative designs and rapid prototyping on mobile devices, wireframes and more.
+We use specific tools to help guide the process.
+This includes iterative designs and rapid prototyping on mobile devices, wireframes and more.

 Business Model Generation

 by Alex Osterwalder, Yves Pignault, Alan Smith, Patrick Van Der Pijl